zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    only be generated a single time.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :cert_type: Indicates the type of certificate.
+   :param cert_type: Indicates the type of certificate.

-   :permanently_issued: Value will be true is the certificate(s) is permanent on the server.
+   :param permanently_issued: Value will be true is the certificate(s) is permanent on the server.

 .. zeek:id:: rdp_begin_encryption
    :source-code: base/protocols/rdp/main.zeek 258 268